Twist333d/omni-claude/docs/user-guide.md

 ### First-Time Setup

-When using RAG Docs for the first time, you'll need to crawl documentation, process it, and set up the vector database.
+When using OmniClaude for the first time, you'll need to crawl documentation, process it, and set up the vector database.
 Follow these steps:

 1. Crawl documentation (see [Crawling Documentation](#crawling-documentation))
 2. Chunk the crawled documents (see [Chunking Documents](#chunking-documents))